12rambau/pytest-copie/docs/usage.rst

 Usage
 =====

-The :py:func:`copie <pytest_copy.plugin.copie>` fixture will allow you to :py:meth:`copy <pytest_copy.plugin.Copy.copy>` a template and run tests against it.
+The :py:func:`copie <pytest_copie.plugin.copie>` fixture will allow you to :py:meth:`copy <pytest_copie.plugin.Copy.copy>` a template and run tests against it.
 It will also clean up the generated project after the tests have been run.

 For these examples, let's assume the current folder is a copier template. it should include a ``copier.yml`` file and a ``{{repo_name}}`` folder containing jinja templates.